seanmayer/seanmayer/README.md

 ### Well hello there, I'm Sean

 I'm a software engineer who enjoys exploring new frontiers in the field through personal projects and experiments.
-You can check out some of my crafted projects here.
-Additionally, I share my insights and ideas about software engineering on my personal blog, which is available at https://scalablehuman.com. :)
+You can check out some of my projects here.
+Additionally, I share my insights and ideas about software engineering on my blog, which is available at https://scalablehuman.com :)